The Ultimate Guide to Philly’s Pop-Up Holiday Markets

 For holiday shopping with an international flair, stop by this open-air maze of pop-up shops in LOVE Park.
 Modeled after the traditional Christmas markets in Germany, this annual month-long market features dozens of vendors in wooden booths selling ornaments, crafts, treats, clothing and more from all over the world.
 There are festive events including live music, wine tastings, weekly story times and more.
 There’s also great food — from brats to raclette to strudel to mulled wine (buy the commemorative mug for discount refills!) — and rides including a giant Ferris wheel, a kiddie train, and a double-decker carousel in City Hall courtyard.

-November 24th-December 24th (preview weekend November 19th-20th), LOVE Park and City Hall courtyard.
+Free to attend; November 27th-December 24th (preview weekend November 22nd and 23rd), LOVE Park and City Hall courtyard (and the Wanamaker Building!).

 Holiday Art Star Craft Bazaar